Project-Cerebrus/Akaza/README.md

 Replace "TOKEN" with your token, voila!

 For configuration to your server, you need basic Python, Discord Server handling & Discord.py knowledge.
+# Writeup:
+A complicated document on how this was created for developers [Click Me](https://github.com/Project-cerebrus/Akaza/blob/master/writeup.md)
 # Help or Report
 Please report errors or issues to Ace'#7777 or Eris#9876 or **Raise an ISSUE**